Israel Bombs Iran’s Heavy Nuclear Facility, New Report Confirms

 "The strike targeted the component intended for plutonium production, in order to prevent the reactor from being restored and used for nuclear weapons development," it added.

-Meanwhile, the White House has announced that US President Donald Trump will decide on whether the US will join in the Israel-Iran conflict in the next two weeks.
+Meanwhile, the White House earlier announced that US President Donald Trump will decide within the next two weeks whether the United States will become involved in the Israel-Iran conflict.

 Read more about Iran vs Israel conflict